top of page

 • Automate:

-Security in SaaS is not about preventing every issue it’s about detecting, containing, and responding faster than impact.
+Security in SaaS is not about preventing every issue; it’s about detecting, containing, and responding faster than the impact.

 The Bigger Difference: Product Platforms vs Projects